andrewhughes1988/NodeJS_Authentication_Server/README.md

 <br> <br>
 The client should submit the *user's credentials* to obtain a new access token and refresh token **OR** submit a *refresh token* to the authentication server to obtain a new access token.
 The client should verify the user with the access token client side.
 Access tokens expire in 24 hours by default.
+Refresh tokens expire in 5 days by default.

 ## Setup: